low-earth-orbit/gnss-attitude/README.md

 ## Limitations
 1. Accuracy is subject to the number of signals received and satellite geometry, particularly when the antenna points down, in the woods, outside of GNSS service volume, etc.

-2. The single antenna algorithm as implemented here can only determine the boresight vector.
+2. Determines the boresight vector only.
 Rotation around the boresight axis is undetectable.

-3. Would not work with antennas not following the typical gain pattern of a GNSS antenna, such as chip antenna.
+3. Does not work with antennas not following the typical gain pattern of a GNSS antenna, such as chip antenna.

+4. Requires one-time calibration.

 ## Prerequisites
 1. Linux machine (update package list)